trotter-suzuki-mpi/trotter-suzuki-mpi/README.md

 MPI must be initialized before the function is called.
 Examples of using the API are included in the source tree.
 The respective files are in the examples folder:

-  - exponential_initial_state.cpp: Time evolution of a particle in a box with an exponential initial state with periodic boundary conditions.
+  - `exponential_initial_state.cpp`: Time evolution of a particle in a box with an exponential initial state with periodic boundary conditions.
-  - gaussian-like_initial_state.cpp: Time evolution of a particle in a box with a Gaussian-like initial state with closed boundary conditions.
+  - `gaussian-like_initial_state.cpp`: Time evolution of a particle in a box with a Gaussian-like initial state with closed boundary conditions.
-  - imag_evolution.cpp: Imaginary time evolution of an exponential initial state with periodic boundary conditions.
+  - `imag_evolution.cpp`: Imaginary time evolution of an exponential initial state with periodic boundary conditions.
-  - sinusoid_initial_state.cpp: Time evolution of a particle in a box with a sinusoid initial state with periodic boundary conditions.
+  - `sinusoid_initial_state.cpp`: Time evolution of a particle in a box with a sinusoid initial state with periodic boundary conditions.
-  - two_particles_exponential_initial_state.cpp: Time evolution of two free particles in a box with periodic boundary conditions.
+  - `two_particles_exponential_initial_state.cpp`: Time evolution of two free particles in a box with periodic boundary conditions.

 Compilation & Installation